Illustration Clausewitz on horseback

 AKG-IMAGES

-AKG (see contact info below) can provide either transparency, print or high-res scans (356 DPI, opens as 25 megabites, .jpg not .tiff format) of the color lithograph portrait in either color or black & white.
+AKG (see contact info below) can provide either transparency, print or high-res scans (356 DPI, .jpg not .tiff format) of the color lithograph portrait in either color or black & white.
 Charges will depend on your intended use, number of copies to be reproduced, etc. These images are thumbnails.
 They have other relevant images as well.

 portrait of Clausewitz